wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements
+**January 28**: Slides for the introduction of natural language processing have been posted.

+**January 28**: Office hour for January 29 has been moved to 2-3pm.

 **January 21**: Slides for the Language Model have been posted.

 **January 14**: Slides for the Vector Space Model have been posted.